TrimBoy/week-4-course-project/README.md

 Before running the script, it may be a good idea to clear the working environment with
 >rm(list = ls())

-Then run the script in the file "run_analysis.R"
+Next, run the script in the file "run_analysis.R"

 The tidy data will then be stored in the variable tidy_data.
 To view the data, use:
 > View(tidy_data)